Environmental Health Assistant

 The Environmental Health Assistant is responsible for building, maintaining, and expanding relationships with key partners through engagement with communities around Safe Communities processes and priorities.
 The individual will support communities in capacity building around Safe Communities and assist Environmental Public Health Officers (EPHOs) in the delivery of environmental health programming and training.

-This position will based in Sioux Lookout or Thunder Bay, Ontario.
+This position will based in Sioux Lookout, Ontario.

 Salary range starting from $55,966 to a maximum of $68,137/yearly